vargab95/dbhistory/README.md

 #### database_path

+Specifies the path where the SQLite database will be stored.

+Default value is /tmp/.dbhistory.sql

 #### log_file_path

+Specifies the path where the logs will be stored.

+Default value is /tmp/.dbhistory.log

 #### deletion_time_threshold

+Time threshold for deleting old history records.
+The unit is second.

+The default value is -1 which means, there is no time threshold for all entries.

 #### max_command_length

+Specifies the maximum length of a command which can be stored.

+Default is 4096.

 #### log_level

+Specifies the log level to be used.

+The following values can be used:

+- 0 = TRACE
+- 1 = DEBUG
+- 2 = INFO
+- 3 = WARNING
+- 4 = ERROR

+The default value is INFO (2).

 ### Command line arguments

--h Shows this help message
+- -h Shows this help message
--c Specify configuration file
+- -c Specify configuration file
--p Cleans up the database
+- -p Cleans up the database
--a Adds the COMMAND to the history db
+- -a Adds the COMMAND to the history db
--s Search by applying given regex to pathes\
+- -s Search by applying given regex to pathes\